Cinderella (Lloyd Webber musical)

-Andrew Lloyd Webber's Cinderella, produced on Broadway as Bad Cinderella, is a stage musical with music by Andrew Lloyd Webber, lyrics by David Zippel, and a book by Emerald Fennell.
-Loosely adapted from the classic story of the same name, plot changes include recast gender relationships and thematic exploration of beauty shaming.
-Cinderella changes her appearance to secure love, but discovers it is better to be true to oneself.
+Andrew Lloyd Webber's Cinderella, produced on Broadway as Bad Cinderella, is a musical with music by Andrew Lloyd Webber, lyrics by David Zippel, and a book by Emerald Fennell.
+Loosely adapted from the classic Cinderella story, the musical recasts gender relationships, explores the theme of beauty shaming, and Cinderella changes her appearance to secure love, but discovers it is better to be true to oneself.
+Plot changes include Cinderella being made a scapegoat by the town; the queen colluding with the stepmother; the prince inviting Cinderella to the ball; the prince's engagement to a stepsister (he never becomes king, as his long-lost older brother reappears); and the prince elopes with Cinderella, and they leave the town.

-After beginning West End previews in June 2021, London performances were suspended due to the COVID-19 pandemic; the show ultimately opened in August 2021 and ran until June 2022.
-A Broadway transfer retitled Bad Cinderella began preview performances in February 2023 and is scheduled to open the following month.
+After beginning West End previews in June 2021, London performances were suspended due to COVID-19 outbreaks among the cast.
+The show ultimately opened in August 2021 to mostly positive reviews, and ran until June 2022.
+After some changes to the show, including changes to the book by Alexis Scheer, a Broadway transfer retitled Bad Cinderella opened in March 2023, following a month of preview performances.
+Reviews were largely negative, and after failing to receive any Tony Award nominations, the production closed in June 2023.

+A concept album for the show was released in July 2021 and was nominated for a Grammy Award for Best Musical Theater Album.